-30.3.
-From the balance of the company's assets after payment of all debts, the nominal amount of the priority share shall, if possible, first be distributed to the holder of that priority share.

-The balance then remaining shall be distributed to the holders of ordinary shares per subfund as follows:
+- 32.3.
+From the balance of the company's assets after payment of all debts, the nominal amount of the priority share shall, if possible, first be distributed to the holder of that priority share. - 32.4.
+The balance then remaining shall be distributed as follows: - a. first of all, the reserves referred to in Article 29.3 shall be distributed to the parties entitled to these reserves;